Skip Ribbon Commands

 • Update state emissions factors for scope 2 emissions and expand eligible inputs to the calculation of the renewable electricity percentage.

-Stakeholders welcomed the public consultation and recent co-design process, and many noted the positive progress that had been made on the CERT report's design.
+Stakeholders welcomed the public consultation and recent co-design process.
+Many noted the positive progress that had been made on the report's design.

 What we will do

-We made minor updates to the guidelines and the Company View as outlined below.
-We will also consider key themes raised in submissions and undertake further work where required, either during the pilot, the pilot evaluation or as part of the CERT report's future design.
+We made minor updates to the guidelines and the company view as outlined below.
+We will also consider key themes raised in submissions and undertake further work where required, either during the pilot, the pilot evaluation or as part of the report's future design.

 Updates to the guidelines